kukushi/KKSPainting/README.md

 ## Install

-Download the copy and drag `KKSPainting` to your project.
-Add a `KKSPaintingScrollView` subview  of the mainview.
+1. Simply drag the `KKSPainting` folder into your project.
+2. Add a `KKSPaintingScrollView` subview  of the mainview.

 > Note: If you want to run the demo project, you should install the pod first ( by `pod install`).

+## Features

 ### Basic Drawings